USING MARKETS TO ACCELERATE CONSERVATION

 We believe government can find, nurture, and learn from new tools that help keep pace with technology and break away from the status quo of slow regulatory change.
 In our paper, Sandboxing Nature, we suggest taking an approach called a “regulatory sandbox”—a flexible testing ground for new innovations—and applying that to conservation, for faster conservation and restoration outcomes.
 What makes a sandbox unique is that it grants a temporary exemption from old regulations that impede new tech, but in a way that controls the risk for consumers.
 We think adopting a sandbox approach to conservation could foster a creative culture to help speed up environmental restoration.

 Pay for Success is an exciting new way to pay for measurable environmental outcomes.
 Jurisdictions and stakeholders can buy environmental services just like buying goods.
 This has the potential to generate faster and cheaper delivery of environmental services such as clean water and stream restoration than status quo approaches.
 Faced with clunky and outdated environmental legislation that favors process over innovation, we work to uncover the best Pay for Success stories and iterate on the model to make it work for conservation in more places with better outcomes.
+Louisiana passed the nation’s first Pay for Success environmental restoration law but has struggled to let go of old contracting approaches and recognize the ways they are getting long-term cost savings from the applications the Coastal Restoration and Protection Authority is receiving.

 NUTRIENT TRADING FOR CLEAN WATER